CSBSJU/CSCI-310/docs/syllabus.md

 permalink: /syllabus/
 ---

+### Textbook
+(*Required*) Computer Systems, Fifth Edition, J. Stanley Warford, published by Jones and Bartlett Learning

 ### Course overview & objectives
-Programming is at the core of computer science.
-Although most of the work done by computer scientists is not programming per se, that work is almost always under-girded by a knowledge of programming.
-It is essential that both programmers and computer scientists learn to program and to do so well.
-This course will provide students with the opportunity to learn the fundamental concepts and techniques of object-oriented computer programming.
-The object-oriented programming paradigm promises to improve the quality and reliability of computer software.
-In this course we will use the Java language, which is currently the most popular object-oriented language.
-Upon successful completion of the course, students will be able to:
-* write well-designed Java programs for small-scale problems,
-* identify appropriate object classes for solving a given problem, and
-* write good documentation for programs.
+This course is an introduction to computer systems and architecture.
+Topics covered include digital systems, machine level data representation, processor design, assembly-level machine organization, memory systems, system control, organization of operating systems, concurrency, and scheduling.
+We will focus on the layered architecture of computer systems in order to understand how parts operate and cooperate to make an integrated machine.
+An important outcome of this course is helping students become more informed programmers and computer scientists.
+Students who complete the class successfully should be able to:
+* Identify and describe the key components of a computer system and how the components interact.
+* Explain the layered architecture of computer systems and how each layer relates to the others.
+* Explain how data and programs are represented inside computers.
+* Convert data from one representation to another.
+* Read, write, and debug assembly language and machine language programs.
+* Use logic equations, tables, and circuits to make the connection between software and hardware.
+* Explain the role of operating systems in managing storage, processes and programs.

 ### Course requirements
-Labs and lab attendance: There will be two scheduled 80-minute labs each cycle.
-In most cases, each lab will consist of prelab exercises to be completed before the scheduled lab time and selected exercises to be completed during the lab period.
-Students who complete the lab exercises during the lab period will demonstrate their completion to the instructor or TA before leaving the lab.
-Those in attendance who do not complete the exercises during the allotted lab time may still earn full credit by showing their solutions to their lab instructor or TA at the beginning of the next scheduled Tuesday lab (in effect, lab exercises are due on the Tuesday following the lab).
-Attendance at all labs is required and will be enforced.
-Each unexcused lab absence will result in the loss of points incurred by not completing the lab on time. (i.e., no credit can be earned for unexcused absences).
-A total of 3 unexcused lab absences will automatically result in a failing grade.
+**Attendance:** Class attendance is required.
+Each unexcused absence will result in a 1% reduction in the final grade for the course.
+Students who miss more than three classes without a documented excuse WILL RECEIVE A FAILING GRADE on the course.
 Valid excuses include things like documented illness or death in your family, prearranged absences because of varsity athletic events (NOT practices) or other performances.
-Habitual lateness in attending labs will be treated as absences.
+Habitual lateness in attending classes will be treated as absences.

-**Assignments:** There will be several assignments during the course, which include assigned readings, in-class exercises, and homework.
-While labs are intended to be collaborative in nature, unless noted otherwise, assignments are to be your own work — i.e., INDIVIDUAL WORK.
+**Assignments:** There will be eight assignments during the semester, which include assigned readings, in-class exercises, and take-home exercises.
+All of these exercises are intended to be collaborative in nature and you are encouraged to work together to come up with solutions.
+However, ALL work submitted MUST be your own, you must produce your own, original version, of any solution resulting from group work.
+If you require clarification on this point, PLEASE ask.
+Late assignments submissions won't be accepted.

-**Quizzes & exams:** There will be two closed book/note in-class exams, six closed book/note in-class quizzes, and three open book/note in-lab exams.
-I will drop the lowest in-class quiz grade.
-Under no circumstances will make-up quizzes be given.
-The syllabus lists all quiz and exam times; you are responsible for keeping those times clear in your schedule.
-There will be a comprehensive final closed book/open note exam.
-Students will be allowed to make up missed exams only in the case of a documented emergency and at the discretion of the instructor.
+**Exams:** There will be three closed book/open note in-class exams and one closed book/open note cumulative final exam.
+All exam times are documented on your [Canvas calendar](https://csbsju.instructure.com/calendar) <span class="fa fa-external-link" aria-hidden=true></span>; you are responsible for keeping those times clear in your schedule.
+Students will be allowed to make up missed exams ONLY in the case of a documented emergency and at the discretion of the instructor.

 **Emails / Outlook meeting invitations:** I welcome emails and Outlook meeting